-- (A) A boat that has not started may use engine propulsion to proceed to the starting area. - (B) Engine propulsion may be used to avoid a collision with commercial traffic providing that such usage does not advance the boat's position from its original position just prior to the hazardous incident.

-- (C) The skipper is required to notify the race committee of his/her withdrawal and intent to re-enter the Challenge.
+- (A) A boat that has not started may use engine propulsion to proceed no closer then 200yards to the starting area after the preparatory signal for its class. - (B) Engine propulsion may be used to avoid a collision with commercial traffic providing that such usage does not advance the boat's position from its original position just prior to the hazardous incident. - (C) The skipper is required to notify the race committee of his/her withdrawal and intent to re-enter the Challenge.
 The skipper will notify the race committee of his/her re-entry into the challenge prior to re-entry.
 The skipper will not be scored until an appeal is approved by the BOD.
 The appeal should contain as a minimum, the following: a written detailed description of the cause of the temporary withdrawal, corrective action(s) taken, and time line.
 The Skipper shall make every effort to minimize motor use, and minimize the time spent in the harbor.
-These details will be taken into consideration when the board reviews the finish. - (D) An engine may be used for generating electrical power provided that such use does not advance the boat's position. - (E) All uses of the engine for propulsion must be logged and reported to the Race Committee when registering after the Challenge. - (F) THE USE OF ENGINE POWER FOR PROPULSON TO FREE A GROUNDED VESSELIS PERMITTED AS LONG AS IT DOES NOT ADVANCE THE SKIPPER'S POSITION.
+These details will be taken into consideration when the board reviews the finish. - (D) An engine may be used for generating electrical power provided that such use does not advance the boat's position. - (E) All uses of the engine for propulsion must be logged and reported to the Race Committee when registering after the Challenge. - (F) THE USE OF ENGINE POWER FOR PROPULSON TO FREE A GROUNDED VESSEL IS PERMITTED AS LONG AS IT DOES NOT ADVANCE THE SKIPPER'S POSITION. - (G) Engine propulsion may be used to clear seaweed or fish netting from the keel, rudder, or propeller if the use does not improve the boat's position.